- PrintArticle Summary

 Rehab and recovery may also involve individual or group counseling.
-During these counseling sessions, the former user investigates the causes of the drug abuse or addiction.
+During these counseling sessions, the former user investigates the causes of drug abuse or addiction.
 Another type of therapy, cognitive-behavioral therapy, is also used to treat drug abuse, including Ritalin abuse.
-Cognitive-behavioral therapy focuses on teaching the recovering user specific techniques to use when confronted with the temptation to use Ritalin again.
+Cognitive-behavioral therapy focuses on teaching the recovering user-specific techniques to use when confronted with the temptation to use Ritalin again.
 Without follow-up treatment for Ritalin abuse or addiction, a relapse may occur.

 |Ritalin Information at a Glance|

 |Medication Name, Costs||Class of Medicine|

 |Effects and Adverse Reactions||Ritalin Abuse|

 |Physiological Problem Signs and Symptoms||Dependence and Addiction Issues|

 The duration of the physical symptoms of Ritalin withdrawal generally lasts from 1-3 weeks, depending on the length of the addiction and how high the dosages were.
 Without treatment, the timeline for symptoms can last much longer, and the psychological symptoms can be more severe.